-grochemical companies such as Bayer or Syngenta emerged from chemical or pharmaceutical compaemerged from Chemical of Pharman and already in the nies - some of which were founded already in the 19th century.
+grochemical companies such as Bayer or Syngenta emerged from chemical or pharmaceutical companies - some of which were founded already in the 19th century.
 In the mid-1990s, with the advent of genetic engineering in agriculture, they discovered a new business model: combining pesticide sales with seed sales.
 In order to form new specialized groups, they bought up smaller seed producers in large numbers and, around the turn of the millennium, split off the agricultural division from the rest of the business.
 In recent years, the shares of these corporations in the global market have increased sharply once again.
 In 2015, the US corporation Dow Chemicals had announced a merger with Dupont.
 Both companies combined their pesticide and seed businesses to Corteva Agriscience four years later.
 In 2017, the Chinese state-owned enterprise ChemChina took over the Swiss agricultural group Syngenta.
 In 2018, the German chemical company Bayer acquired the U.S. company Monsanto and sold parts of its business to German chemical company BASF, which entered the seed business with the acquisition.
 And in 2020, Syngenta, the Israeli pesticide company Adama, and Sinochem from China were combined to form Syngenta Group.